tgsmith61591/reclab/doc/index.rst

 and code availability of evaluating recommenders is few and far-between.

-Reclab's aim is to provide a centralized hub of easy-to-use, serializable recommender estimators as well as model selection tools such as data splitting, cross-validation and model selection.
+Reclab's aim is to provide a centralized hub of easy-to-use, serializable recommender estimators for implicit ratings, as well as model selection tools such as data splitting, cross-validation and model selection.

 |